-> Customers can build custom application modules on top of AEM.
-The underlying technical stack enables customers to benefit from AEM, such as flexibility, simplicity of management and delivery of websites, content, and assets, and reduced complexity of delivering online experiences to the right customers.
+Customers can build custom application modules on top of AEM.
+The underlying technical stack enables customers to benefit from AEM, such as flexibility, simplicity of managing and delivering websites, content, and assets, and reduced complexity of delivering online experiences to the right customers.

-Since we have lists of unique features, we have chosen to highlight a few portions that we believe provide AEM with a competitive advantage.
+Since we have lists of unique features, we have highlighted a few portions that we believe provide AEM with a competitive advantage.

 Marketing teams may connect assets with channel partners and external teams through the Brand Portal.
-Additionally, you may use asset insights to identify which assets perform best in terms of engagement, usage, and interaction.
+Additionally, you may use asset insights to identify which assets perform best regarding engagement, usage, and interaction.

-Because AEM is part of the Adobe Experience Cloud, it can be seamlessly integrated with other Adobe solutions and products.
+Because AEM is part of the Adobe Experience Cloud, it can seamlessly integrate with other Adobe solutions and products.
 AEM Connectors can also be used to connect it to any third-party tool.

 AEM Cloud connection is an effective method for integrating your company's marketing and DAM departments.
 It assists you in delivering high-quality content by streamlining your workflows.